 vehicle history report could help you choose the right vehicle—and steer clear of a bad deal.

 4. Buy the vehicle and transfer ownership

 Buying a used vehicle involves more than simply exchanging money and keys.

 You also need:

 - the seller's original Vehicle Registration (APV250), and

 sample Transfer/Tax Form.
 This is a sample only.
 To transfer a vehicle, you can pick up the Transfer/Tax form from an Autoplan broker.

-You and the seller must fill out and sign the Transfer/Tax Form in full — electronic signatures are not accepted.
+You and the seller must fill out and sign the Transfer/Tax Form in full.
 Then you take this form, plus the registration document, to any Autoplan broker.
 At the broker's, you complete the